-Ocean fertilization Deliberate increase of nutrient supply to the near-surface ocean in order to enhance biological production through which additional carbon dioxide (CO_2) from the atmosphere is sequestered.
+Deliberate increase of nutrient supply to the near-surface ocean in order to enhance biological production through which additional carbon dioxide from the atmosphere is sequestered.
 This can be achieved by the addition of micro-nutrients or macro-nutrients.
-Ocean fertilization is regulated by the London Protocol.
+Ocean fertilisation is regulated by the London Protocol.